 In general, every accepted manuscript means the paper must be of high quality, which should have originality, provide strong evidence for its conclusions, and be of great importance to researchers and interesting to readers in the related field.

 All manuscripts will be uploaded to the most trusted plagiarism checker iThenticate for similarity check.
-Normally, the similarity rate of a manuscript should not exceed 30%.
+Typically, the similarity rate of a manuscript from multiple sources should not exceed 20% and from a single source should not exceed 5%.

 Only the papers that meet our editorial criteria can be sent for formal peer-review.
 Submissions of insufficient interest or poor quality will be rejected promptly by Editor without external review.